 Building a consistent brand for your company should be one of your company’s most important KPIs.
 Companies with a strong brand have a deeper emotional connection with their customers and have the advantage of differentiating themselves from their competitors.
+Branding for your ecommerce webshop is important.

-Especially for e-commerce, this is a very important aspect.
 With already more than 50% of internet users having bought products online, our shopping behaviour is turning more digital.
 And with consumers looking for their products online, online stores are rising from everywhere.

-Running an e-commerce store has never been easier.
+Running an ecommerce store has never been easier.
 With ready-to-use templates and dropshipping delivery, you don’t even have to invest much to earn your money with it.
-It comes as no surprise that there are thousands of e-commerce websites online, that all offer more or less the same items.
+It comes as no surprise that there are thousands of ecommerce websites online, that all offer more or less the same items.

 And that’s where good branding comes in.
 Branding gives you the opportunity to not just be another ‘dropshipping technology company’, but to be a ‘fun company that offers affordable technology for students’.
 Do you see where we’re going with this?

-Branding your e-commerce store is an important step in order for your shop to grow.
-Here are a few tips to build a strong and consistent e-commerce store that will have positive effects on your yearly turnover.
+Branding your ecommerce store is an important step in order for your shop to grow.
+Here are a few tips to build a strong and consistent ecommerce store that will have positive effects on your yearly turnover.

 Use clear USP’s

-In order to position yourself as a unique e-commerce store, you need to figure out what makes you unique.
+In order to position yourself as a unique ecommerce store, you need to figure out what makes you unique.
 You need to be solving a unique need for your customers, or people won’t care about you.
 That’s why your brand building should start with discovering your Unique Selling Propositions (USP).

 Finding your USPs requires a good understanding of your target market, competition and industry.
 Start with defining your mission and vision.
 You need to find what your business is really good at, and determine how you can make a change for your customers that other companies can’t.